howl.interact

 Displays a list of options to the user and lets the user select one by using the

-.
+up and down arrow keys and pressing enter.
 Also lets the user narrow down

 the options by typing something in the command line - the options list is then